Confused about strength training for runners? Here’s why and how you should be hitting the weights.

 If you are looking for a power boost, save your explosive effort for the end of each set of exercises, when you are getting fatigued.
 Fast movement will be impossible at this point, which protects you from its risks.
 But from a muscle fiber recruitment standpoint, it still is fast-twitch training.
 This type of strength training is safer than plyometric exercises and produces the same powerful effects.

 You’ll want to lift a weight heavy enough to fatigue the muscle you are working somewhere in eight to 20 reps.
 You’ll know when to stop when it is impossible to complete one more with perfect form.
 This ensures that the muscle fiber is being completely recruited each and every lift.

 So if you are taking 3 seconds to lift a weight, 3 seconds to lower, with pause in the middle, that’s 7 seconds per rep. If you choose a weight heavy enough to exhaust you in 8 reps, that’s 56 seconds per muscle group.
 If you divide the body into 5 major muscle groups (1. chest, 2. back, 3. arms and shoulders, 4. abdominals or core, and 5. legs and glutes), that means you can work every part of your body in about 5 minutes.
 Add in some time to rest between sets, and you’re done in 10 minutes.

 If you’ve got more time and prefer lifting lighter weights with more reps, by all means go for it, but remember you are not running and don’t want to turn your gym session into anything aerobic.
 A better use of your time would be adding in different exercises.
 So instead of doing 20 hamstring curls, for example, do just ten to fatigue, and then do ten heavy calf raises to fatigue.

-When in doubt, less is more when it comes to strength training for runners.
+When in doubt, less is more when it comes to building strength for runners.
 If your goal is to become a more durable, faster runner, and keep your muscle tone as you age, a little work in the gym will go a long way!